-Barron Trump Will Be America’s ‘First Homeschool Shooter,’ SNL Writer Says
+Barron Trump Will Be America’s ‘First Homeschool Shooter,’ ‘SNL’ Writer Says

 Likewise, Sasha and Malia Obama fell under conservative microscopes — more as they moved into their teen years.

-While it is not uncommon for someone to take a shot at a President’s kid, it is always usually condemned, and Rich’s comment about Barron Trump is no exception.
+While it is not uncommon for someone to take a shot at a president’s kid, it is always usually condemned, and Rich’s comment about Barron Trump is no exception.

 But what do you think, readers?